Sahara Club (Pokhara)

-Sahara Academy
+Sahara academy

 The academy is the main highlight of the club, shaping the lives of more than 30 children.
 Sahara Club academy is in Dobilla, Pokhara which covers 26 ropanees of land.
 The academy has an academy building with necessary facilities and a football ground, giving children training with proper education and shelter.
 The club has to depend upon its yearly Football Tournament Aaha Gold Cup.
 The profit goes to the fund of the academy.
 The club also receives donations, mainly from non-resident Nepalis residing in UK, foreigners and other charity organizations.
 The most notable product from the club is the national striker Anil Gurung.
 The academy is the first in Nepal to be run by a club.

 Aaha Rara Gold Cup

-Formerly known as the Caravan Gold Cup and the Aaha Gold Cup, it was later renamed to the Aaha!
+Formerly known as the Caravan Gold Cup, it was later renamed to the Aaha!
 Rara Gold Cup.
 The tournament is supported by the ANFA and is included in its yearly calendar.
+Since 2026, Pokhara Women's Gold Cup is also played.